easttennesseecc-star/Q-Top-Dog-IDE/HONEST_COMPETITIVE_ANALYSIS.md

 ## Final Word

-**Q-IDE is not a bad bet.** It has real technical advantages, entering a growing market at the right time, and has better odds than 90% of startups.
+**Top Dog is not a bad bet.** It has real technical advantages, entering a growing market at the right time, and has better odds than 90% of startups.

-**But Q-IDE is fighting uphill.** Incumbents have:
+**But Top Dog is fighting uphill.** Incumbents have:
 - 100x the resources
 - 10,000x the users
 - 5-10 year head start